SimbaBuilds/Juniper_React_Native/debug.md

 metro-file-map: Watchman crawl failed.
 Retrying once with node crawler.
   Usually this happens when watchman isn't running.
 Create an empty `.watchmanconfig` file in your project's root folder or initialize a git or hg repository in your project.
   Error: Watchman error: A non-recoverable condition has triggered.
 Watchman needs your help!
-The triggering condition was at timestamp=1760377828: opendir(/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/expo-modules-core/android/build/intermediates/runtime_library_classes_dir/debug/bundleLibRuntimeToDirDebug/expo/modules/core/logging) -> Too many open files
+The triggering condition was at timestamp=1760496661: opendir(/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/react-native-reanimated/android/.cxx/Debug/v304h1h3/x86/src/main/cpp/worklets/CMakeFiles/worklets.dir/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/react-native-reanimated/Common/cpp/worklets) -> Too many open files
 All requests will continue to fail with this message until you resolve the underlying problem.
 You will find more information on fixing this at https://facebook.github.io/watchman/docs/troubleshooting.html#poison-opendir.
 Make sure watchman is running for this project.
 See https://facebook.github.io/watchman/docs/troubleshooting.
-/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/@expo/cli/build/src/utils/errors.js:130
+⠹ VerifyingApplication 40%/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/@expo/cli/build/src/utils/errors.js:130
     throw error;
     ^

 Error: A non-recoverable condition has triggered.
 Watchman needs your help!
-The triggering condition was at timestamp=1760377828: opendir(/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/expo-modules-core/android/build/intermediates/runtime_library_classes_dir/debug/bundleLibRuntimeToDirDebug/expo/modules/core/logging) -> Too many open files
+The triggering condition was at timestamp=1760496661: opendir(/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/react-native-reanimated/android/.cxx/Debug/v304h1h3/x86/src/main/cpp/worklets/CMakeFiles/worklets.dir/Users/cameronhightower/Software_Projects/Mobile_Jarvis_React_Native/node_modules/react-native-reanimated/Common/cpp/worklets) -> Too many open files
 All requests will continue to fail with this message until you resolve the underlying problem.
 You will find more information on fixing this at https://facebook.github.io/watchman/docs/troubleshooting.html#poison-opendir